 Prepping has gone mainstream.

-It feels like everyone’s into prepping now, and I get it.
+It feels like everyone’s into survivalism now, and I get it.
+Even progressive journalists like George Monbiot are storing dry food now.
 Prepping is good for you.
-It’s even better to prep for others—whether it’s a community or just your family.
+It’s even better to prep for others, whether it’s a community or just your family.
 But part of prepping means answering an essential question.

 When does prepping end?